Atlanta Dog Bite Attorney

 Atlanta Dog Bite Laws Explained

-Although strict Atlanta dog bite laws determine liability through a couple of Georgia statutes, there are a few requirements that must be met.
+Although strict Atlanta dog bite laws determine the liability of the owner through a couple of Georgia statutes, there are a few requirements that must be met.
 First, the dog must be regarded as “dangerous” or “vicious.”
-This can be as simple as showing that per city ordinance, that breed is covered by leash laws.
-Second is if the animal is at large due to the careless management of the owner.
-And lastly, the attack must not have been a result of provocation by the victim.
+This can be as simple as showing that per city ordinance or law, that dog is covered by leash laws, which should be followed by the owner.
+Second is if the dog is at large due to the careless management of the owner.
+And lastly, the dog attack must not have been a result of provocation by the victim.

-An experienced Atlanta dog bite attorney can help clarify these laws.
+An experienced dog bite attorney can help clarify these laws, interview the owner, and speak to insurance guidelines on dog claims.

-Although individual cases may be complicated, Georgia dog laws are clear.
+Although individual cases may be complicated, Georgia dog laws are clear on owner conduct.
 There are two statutes that determine the responsibility of dog owners – the Georgia Code Title 51, Chapter 2, Sections 6 and 7.

-Section 6 explains the liability of owners or keepers of dogs and other animals.
-It states that if any animal, outside the keeper or owner’s premises, kills or injures any livestock, the resulting liability in costs of injuries sustained due to the attack shall be on the owner or keeper of the dog.
+Section 6 of the law explains the liability of an owner or keepers of dogs and other animals.
+It states that if any animal (including a dog), outside the keeper or owner’s premises, kills or injures any livestock, the resulting liability in costs of injuries sustained due to the attack shall be on the owner or keeper of the dog.

 “Any person who owns or keeps a vicious or dangerous animal of any kind that, by being careless in management or letting the animal go free, causes injury to another person who does not provoke his or her own injury, may be liable the injured person for damages.”